Fast Facts: Intervertebral disc disease (IVDD)

 The following three type of pictures require anesthesia.
 (As with any general anesthesia, complications may arise.
 Even though rare, anesthetic death can occur.
 With the use of modern anesthetic protocols and monitoring devices, the risk of problems with anesthesia is minimal) so recommended if surgery will be an option and is done prior to going into surgery.

 Myelography is often the first choice as a veterinarian can perform the procedure himself.
 General anaesthesia is used.
 This procedure involves inserting a needle in the bag (dural sac) that surrounds the spinal cord.
 Dye (which can be seen on radiographs) is then injected.
 Radiographs (x-rays) are made to see where the spinal cord is being compressed.
-Myleograms are invasive and do not give the same detail as MRI, and also have a degree of risk.
+Myleograms are invasive.
+They do not give the same detail as MRI, and also have a degree of risk, siezures..

 CT and MRI require anaesthesia to keep the doxie still and are non-invasive and gives multiplanar images of structures being evaluated resulting in cross sectional images with no superimposition of structures such as ribs.
 Bony changes are seen very well with CT but soft tissue differentiation is not as good as in MRI.